 - Student must be a graduate from an accredited Arkansas high school and an U.S. citizen and Arkansas resident.

-- Students must have a minimum ACT score of 22 or minimum SAT score 1030.
+- Students must have a minimum ACT score of 22 or minimum New SAT total of 1110.

 - Student must have a minimum six, seven, or eight semester grade point average of 3.000 on a 4.000 scale.